Checkio-Game-Missions/checkio-empire-pattern-recogntion/info/story.md

-Let's continue improve our recognising systems.
+We'll need to spend some time further improving our recognition systems.
-We will examine slice images of crystals, find some pattens and mark them.
+We will examine slice images of crystals to find patters and mark them for review.